CarolinaFernandez/onos-cluster-ansible/README.md

 # onos-cluster-ansible

 Set of Ansible scripts to automate the deployment of an ONOS cluster in production.
+These scripts have been tested with  Ansible [2.4](http://docs.ansible.com/ansible/2.4/index.html)

 ## Status
 Ongoing work.
 Issues when attempting `onos-push-keys`.